Skip to main content

 if: '{{ eq (default "" packet.type) "storyrun.ready" }}'

-Hooks are delivered as standard packets with Envelope kind hook.
+Hooks are delivered as standard DataPacket messages with hook metadata (kind=hook, type=<event>, hook.event, hook.source) and a structured hook payload.
 Each hook fires at most once per StoryRun per step combination.

 See Lifecycle Hooks for the full hook packet structure, consumption patterns, and debugging tips.